The Glenlivet AD

 He suggested that the case be heard on a daily basis.

-In his intervention, the judge said that while the prosecution was swift in conducting its case, the defence was tardy, spending a whole four days in cross-examining the prosecution’s only witness.
+In his intervention, the judge said that while the prosecution was swift in conducting its case, the defence was tardy, spending four days in cross-examining the prosecution’s only witness.

 The judge said it was not feasible to hear the case on a daily basis, but directed parties to return on 13 April for the adoption of their final written addresses in respect of the no-case submission.